Sasqe/TARS/README.md

 - TARS utilizes it's LSTM (Long Short-Term Memory) Embedded Recurrent Neural Network to process and classify language.

-- This neural network works hand in hand with Keras' tokenizer and NLTK to map words to it's vector matrix, and compares an input to (n) output neurons, making probability predictions.
+- This neural network works hand in hand with Keras' tokenizer and NLTK to map words to it's vector matrix, and compares an input to (n) output neurons where N is the number of intents, making (n) probability predictions.

 # UNIQUE FEATURES